danderi/python-modules-tutorial/exercises/03.1-spot-the-circle/README.md

 ## ✅ Expected Output

-You should see an import error when you try to run either file.
+You should see an import error when you try to run `app.py`.
 This is normal - we'll fix it in the next exercise! 🛠️